 Step 5.
 Choose the best retirement plan(s) for you

 With the drastic decline in the traditional, company-provided pension and the uncertain future of Social Security, a number of different individual retirement savings plans, each with specific benefits, have stepped in to take their place.

 If your employer offers a 401(k) matching plan, one of the easiest ways to grow your retirement nest egg is to contribute the max amount of money each paycheck that your employer is willing to match.

 The contributions are automatically deducted from your paycheck pre-tax, and since you never see the money, it can be much easier to just pretend like it was never there to begin with.

 The biggest advantages of 401(k) and IRA plans are their potential tax savings.
-However, they can come with yearly contribution limits that don’t mesh with your retirement objectives.
+However, they can come with yearly contribution limits that may not mesh with your retirement objectives.

 In this case, a general investment account is another possible consideration for growing your wealth.
 While it likely doesn’t come with tax advantages, it doesn’t come with contribution limits, either.

 If investing in the market leaves you feeling wary, or you don’t like the idea of not having access to your money until you reach a certain age, another option to consider is a high-yield savings account.